PrincewillAgu/Alzheimer-Disease-Detection/README.md

 # Alzheimer-Disease-Detection

-The aim of this project is to use features extracted from MRI images, together with additional data, retrieved from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (http://adni.loni.ucla.edu/ and www.adni-info.org) to classify the healthy cognitive normal (CN) subjects and patients with Alzheimer's Disease (AD)
+This project aim to use features extracted from MRI images, together with additional data, retrieved from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (http://adni.loni.ucla.edu/ and www.adni-info.org) to detect patients with Alzheimer's Disease (AD) and classify them from normal subjects.
+Two classifiers were chosen for the project; Naives bayes and KNearest Neighbor.

-These features come from a number of healthy cognitively normal (CN) subjects and patients with Alzheimer’s Disease (AD).

 ## Dataset Description